kimjaewoo2873/no2/README.md

-// README.md
-This is the README file for the Hello-world project. good
+This is a README.
+Nothing actually here to read, sorry.